 There’s a cobot for every industry and application: In healthcare, robots can help ease the load on healthcare workers by completing tasks like transporting used/contaminated supplies; cleaning and disinfecting rooms; and even physically moving patients.
 Automated Mobile Robots (AMRs) in manufacturing and logistics can move heavy objects from one area to another, reducing strain on (and danger to) employees.
 In the service industry, robots are often fun and functional—robot servers or even hotel concierges.

 If you’re in the market for a new way to combat labor shortages, Automate is the best place to explore the latest and greatest automation breakthroughs for businesses big and small.
 From the education pavilion on the show floor to Workforce Development Day (Thursday) and insightful Automate Conference sessions, it’s all in one place.
-Register for free and join us May 22–25, 2023, in Detroit, Michigan.
+Register for free and join us May 6–9, 2024, in Chicago, Illinois.

 « View All Blogs